A LITTLE GIRL'S BATTLE THAT INSPIRED A FOUNDATION

 Sol imported beer has been brewed in Mexico since 1899 and whose Spanish name translates directly to "Sun".
 In most Latin America countries, the beer is a letdown.
 Mexico is an exception to the rule, with a long history of quality beers.
 Sol, Spanish for “sun”, is a Mexican icon that originated over 100 years ago.
 This much enjoyed golden lager beer is an easy drinking style that has a nice flavour kick unseen in other lagers.

 Widely considered one of America’s best portrait photographers, Annie Leibovitz created during the late 1980s, one of the most iconic advertising campaigns of all time.
 The American Express “Membership” campaign, for which her portraits of celebrity cardholders, like Yo Yo Ma, Sammy Davis Jr, Sophia Loren and Luciano Pavarotti, earned numerous awards including the the Kelly Award, and was named the year’s Best Advertising Campaign by Advertising Age.
 The campaign creators Gordon Bowen and Parry Merkley deposited their trust in me to help them continue such an amazing campaign.
 It was my first job in advertising and I knew then that it would be a hard thing to follow.
 Parry thought me about taste and all there is to know about being an Art Director.
 Thanks Parry.

-With a record-setting of over 1 billion views since the video first launched in advance of the World Cup, Waka Waka is on track to become the most viewed video of all time.
+With a record-setting of almost 2 billion views since the video first launched in advance of the World Cup, Waka Waka is on track to become the most viewed video of all time.
 In addition to the video, Navas and his partner, Ricardo Leme Lopes also designed the T-Shirt, logos and merchandising

 for the Official FIFA World Cup song.